liaozhaoyan/tlru/README.md

  - new(size, autoFlush)
    size: lru size, if set to nil, for ttl conditions, then the lru will no longer limit the number of lru members.
-   autoFlush: if set to false, then the lru will not auto flush, should call flush method manually to flush over time members.
+   mode:  lru: pure lru, no ttl;
+          ttl: lru with ttl;
+          flush: lru with ttl and manual flush

  ## member functions

  - count()
- - set(key, value, ttl)
+ - set(key, value, ttl)  // ttl is optional, just available for ttl/flush mode
  - sets(members)
   members: list format {{key, value, ttl}...}
  - get(key)